 But they’re only allowed to call you requesting payment if you’re the executor.
-(Here arefederal rules governing who creditors may call regarding a deceased person’s debts.)
+(Here are federal rules governing who creditors may call regarding a deceased person’s debts.)

-The credit card company is often a low-priority creditor behind funeral homes, federal and state tax agencies and various lenders.
+The credit card company is often a low-priority creditor behind funeral homes, federal and state tax agencies, and various lenders.
 So it may be willing to negotiate a lower payment, Hartnett said.

-Medical debt: If your parent received Medicaid, the insurance program for people who can’t afford care, the state where your parent died can recover the payments it made from the time your parent was 55 until death.
+Medical debt: If your parent received Medicaid, the insurance program for people who can’t afford care, the state where your parent died could recover the payments it made from the time your parent was 55 until death.

 A house is the only substantial asset a person may keep and still qualify for Medicaid.
 So the state may place a lien on your parent’s home to recover payments.

-Some states, however, may be willing to negotiate and let the executor pay less than the total due, said attorney Howard Krooks of Elder Law Associates PA.
+However, some states may be willing to negotiate and let the executor pay less than the total due, said attorney Howard Krooks of Elder Law Associates PA.